 P11D returns and other important July tax-related deadlines

-July is a busy month as far as tax deadlines are concerned, businesses are required to notify HMRC of a range of transactions and activities.
+P11D returns are just one of the tax deadlines that occur annually in July, when businesses are required to notify HMRC of a range of transactions and activities.
 With most falling on 6 July, these include:

 - 6 July – P11D returns are due